zulip/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 - Topics really shine for asynchronous communication.
 - When starting a new conversation, use a new topic, just like you would when starting an email thread.
+- 5 topics per stream are displayed initially, unless you have more with unread messages, in which case all topics with unread messages are listed.

 ## Familiarize yourself with Zulip’s featureset